After you have spent resources and time developing a new product, finding people who will buy it is the next important consideration.

 18. Establish Yourself as a Thought Leader

-Some of the most long-lasting methods to create your personal brand and give your business greater credibility are to share your advice, tried-and-true best practices, and specialized experience with others.
+Some of the most long-lasting methods to create your personal brand and give your business greater credibility are to share your advice, tried-and-true best practices, and specialized experience through a startup incubator or directly with others.

 It’s safe to say that everyone would agree that nobody likes to be marketed to.
 It is preferable to help people by providing answers to the issues they face.